tmtxt/tmtxt.github.com/_posts/2014-03-12-integrate-aria2-with-conkeror.md

 default port) so that you need to start aria2 RPC before.
 Please refer to my previous post
 ([Aria2 as Default Download Manager on Unix/Linux]({%post_url 2013-11-12-aria2-as-default-download-manager%}))
-for instruction on how to start aria2 RPC.
+for instruction on how to start aria2 RPC daemon.

 Now open any link that download a file, press `a` when it prompt for an option and then the download is sent to aria2 automatically.